 Compared to all households, households in this jurisdiction that own their own homes are wealthier, but the broad differences in wealth between jurisdictions are approximately the same.
-Electoral area A is particularly affluent, with a median household income for owner households of \$84,460-the second highest of all jurisdictions in the CVRD, lower than just electoral area B.
+Electoral area C is particularly affluent, with a median household income for owner households of \$81,242.